-Alternate Show Interpretation: The most recent Broadway revival, in which all of the characters are portrayed as inmates enacting the events in a madhouse.
+Alternate Show Interpretation: The 2005 Broadway revival, in which all of the characters are portrayed as inmates enacting the events in a madhouse.

-Judge Turpin, of all people, gets one depending on whether his song "Johanna" removed or not (that being said, it is so often removed foragoodreason).
+Judge Turpin, of all people, gets one depending on whether his song "Johanna" is removed or not.
 This song shows that he actually tried to resist the temptation Johanna was causing and even seems to imply that she was his Morality Pet.
 "Johanna, Johanna, I treasured you in innocence and loved you like a daughter".

 Awesome Music: "The Ballad of Sweeney Todd", "Epiphany", and "A Little Priest", just to name a few.
 Well... really the entire song list (given the right cast) but bonus points go to "Johanna (Reprise)".